starship/starship/docs/de-DE/config/README.md

 ### Anzeige des Akkustandes

 The `display` configuration option is used to define when the battery indicator should be shown (threshold), which symbol would be used (symbol), and what it would like (style).
-If no `display` is provided.
+Wenn `display` nicht angegeben ist.
 Die Standardwerte sind folgende:

 ```toml
 [[battery.display]]